IOLTA accounts typically earn interest which is then withdrawn and passed on to the state's IOLTA program.

-- On the matter tab, select that matter and click "Trust Transaction" on the right
+- On the matter tab, select that matter and click "Trust Deposit" on the right

-- Once the trust transaction screen displays, select the date of the interest deposit, enter the amount and select the transaction type "interest", choose "bank operation" as method, and enter the amount.
+- Once the trust deposit screen displays, select the date of the interest deposit, enter the amount, select the transaction type "interest", choose "bank operation" as method, and enter the amount.
 For Payee, you can enter the Bank Account Name (Ex: Attorney Trust Account)

 - Click Save and you will see the matter ledger has increased.

 Withdrawing IOLTA Interest

-- Once the trust transaction screen displays, select the date of the interest withdrawal, enter the amount and select the transaction type "adjustment-out", select "internal operation" as method and enter the amount.
+- Once trust withdrawal screen displays, select the date of the interest withdrawal, enter the amount, select the transaction type "adjustment-out", select "internal operation" as method and enter the amount.
 You can also enter a memo to clarify if needed.

 This will then update the matter's ledger as well.